New York Trust Company: 20th century

-Merger with Liberty National Bank, 1920

-In December 1920, it was announced that the New York Trust Company (which was based at 24 Broad Street) would merge with Liberty National Bank of New York.
+In December 1920, it was announced that the New York Trust Company, which was based at 24 Broad Street, would merge with Liberty National Bank of New York.
 Liberty, which had recently absorbed the Scandinavian Trust Company, and was based out of the Equitable Building, had been formed in 1891.
 After the merger, Buckner succeeded Bannard as chairman of the board, and Harvey Dow Gibson, the former president of Liberty, became president of the New York Trust Company.
 Past presidents of Liberty included such prominent bankers as Henry P. Davison, Thomas Cochran, and Seward Prosser.
 The merged bank had capital of $10,000,000 and "undivided profits and surplus of nearly $20,000,000."
 It occupied offices that had been prepared for Liberty in the American Surety Company Building at 100 Broadway.

 In 1921, the United States Supreme Court heard arguments on Argued April 25 and 26, 1921 in New York Trust Co. v.
 Eisner, a case which involved the New York Trust Company as executors of the will of J. H. Purdy against M. Eisner.
-Justice Oliver Wendell Holmes Jr. delivered the opinion of the Court on May 16, 1921 where the judgment was affirmed with costs.
+Justice Oliver Wendell Holmes Jr. delivered the opinion of the court on May 16, 1921, where the judgment was affirmed with costs.

 In 1929, Artemus L. Gates succeeded Gibson as president of New York Trust, becoming "the youngest president of a large downtown New York bank".
 The 34 year old Gates (who was the son-in-law of the late Henry P. Davison, a former Liberty National Bank president) had started his career in 1919 with Liberty National Bank, going to New York Trust after the 1920 merger and becoming a vice president in 1926.
 Gates became chairman of the executive committee and Buckner remained chairman of the board of trustees.

 As of June 30, 1941, New York Trust reported total assets of $694,659,000.
 In 1941, John E. Bierwith succeeded Gates as president of New York Trust.
 Gates resigned the presidency after being appointed the Assistant Secretary of the Navy for Aeronautics by President Franklin D. Roosevelt.